MrMadguy64/Engine/README.md

 CharGenRestoreMode:
 Font height is global settings.
 It isn't restored automatically, that can cause other programs to operate wrongly.
 Use this setting to control, how font height setting is restored, when VGA driver is uninited.
 You can: do nothing, force certain height, restore previously detected value.
 Unless you'd change font height purposely, it's better to use "Don't restore" option in order to avoid unnecessary API calls.

-Mono monitor support doesn't require any special actions - it's supported by BIOS internally.

-Mono modes are handled differently.
-There are 3 possible variants:
-1) Single - all modes listed above are supported, Mx modes are emulated due to collision between color and mono implementations.
-2) Dual color - Mx modes are emulated, MM modes are unsupported.
-3) Dual mono - only Mx and MM modes are supported.

 SVGA